Seasonal Flu Vaccine Information

 - persons aged 65 and older

-- those with a long term medical condition such as diabetes. heart, kidney, lung or neurological disease
+- those with long term medical conditions such as diabetes and chronic heart, kidney, lung or neurological disease

 - persons with a Body Mass Index (BMI) over 40